RemotelyChaotic/JOIPEngine/README.md

 ```

 #### Deploying
-Install creates a directory in your build directory called deploy.
+CMake Install (cmake.exe --insstll) creates a directory in your build directory called deploy containing all the nesseccary files for deployment.

+On linux this requires wget and an internet connection to get the linuxdeploy (qt) packages.

 Now you can:
 - copy all license files from the sources to deploy/license
-- copy your built version of intiface-engine and buttplug-rs-ffi into the bin directory
+- WIN: copy your built version of intiface-engine into the plugins/buttplug directory
+- LINUX: chmod +x JOIPEngine.AppImage

 And you are done.